Hanif7-dot/username.github.io/README.md

 # username.github.io
 # Halo, my name is Hanieru 👋

-## 🎓 Tentang Saya
+## 🎓 About Me
-Saya siswa kelas 10 yang tertarik pada AI dan Game Development.
+I am a 10th grade student interested in AI and Game Development.

 ## 💻 Skill
 - Python